git-up/GitUp/README.md

 Git recently celebrated its 10 years anniversary, but most engineers are still confused by its intricacy (3 of the [top 5 questions of all time](http://stackoverflow.com/questions?sort=votes) on Stack Overflow are Git related).
 Since Git turns even simple actions into mystifying commands (“git add” to stage versus “git reset HEAD” to unstage anyone?), it’s no surprise users waste time, get frustrated, distract the rest of their team for help, or worse, screw up their repo!

-GitUp is a bet to invent a new Git interaction model that lets engineers work quickly, safely, and without headaches.
+GitUp is a bet to invent a new Git interaction model that lets engineers of all levels work quickly, safely, and without headaches.
 It's unlike any other Git client out there from the way it’s built (it interacts directly with the Git database on disk), to the way it works (you manipulate the repository graph instead of manipulating commits).

 With GitUp, you get a truly efficient Git client for Mac:
 - A live and interactive repo graph (edit, reorder, fixup, merge commits…),